 This generator is unique in many ways:

-First, it is built with an aluminium shell, instead of cheap plastic.
-This is an instant assurance that in case of an accident, it would certainly fare better than the majority of plastic based models commonly sold in the market today.
+First, it is built with an aluminum shell, instead of cheap plastic.
+This is an instant assurance that in case of an accident, it would certainly fare better than the majority of plastic-based models commonly sold in the market today.

-Second, the generator can also jumpstart vehicles or at least your own vehicle, if the need arises.
+Second, the generator can also jumpstart vehicles or at least your vehicle, if the need arises.